 - 2 tbsp coconut desiccated or fresh coconut

-- 1 to 2 tbsp sesame seeds / nuvvulu (optional)
+- 1 to 2 tbsp sesame seeds or nuvvulu (optional)

-- 4 to 6 red chilies or 1 tsp red chili powder (use byadgi chilies if possible else any red chili pow)
+- 4 to 6 red chilies or 1 tsp red chili powder (byadgi chilies or any red chili pow)

 - Roast and powder all the ingredients under to roast and powder.
 Each ingredient to be roasted separately/ add salt and lemon juice and mix well.

 - Wash and cut brinjals with one end of the brinjal and the stalk leaving intact.

 - keep them immersed in salted water till you use.